williamareynolds/kayoat/README.md

 * All development is test-driven.

-* If it doesn't work locally, it doesn't work period.

 * All systems should be deployed as microservices.

 * All ready code should be dockerized.

 * Planning must occur before coding.

+* git-flow branching strategy.

+* If it doesn't work locally, it doesn't work period.